TriCG and TriMR: Two Iterative Methods for Symmetric Quasi-Definite Systems: Introduction

-We use the definition given by \cite{orban-arioli-2017}: a matrix $K$ is SQD if $K=K^T$ and there exists a permutation matrix $P$ such that $P\T K P$ has the form~\eqref{eq:sqd}.
+We use the definition given by \cite{orban-arioli-2017}: a matrix $K$ is symmetric quasi-definite (SQD) if $K=K^T$ and there exists a permutation matrix $P$ such that $P\T K P$ has the form~\eqref{eq:sqd}.
 In particular,~\eqref{eq:sqd} arises in interior-point methods for inequality-constrained optimization \citep{altman-gondzio-1999, friedlander-orban-2012} and in the context of stabilized mixed finite elements methods \citep{elman-silvester-wathen-2014}.
+SQD matrices are indefinite and nonsingular \citep{vanderbei-1995}.

 In this paper, we develop two iterative methods named \TriCG and \TriMR specialized for~\eqref{eq:sqd}, based on the orthogonal tridiagonalization process in elliptic norms and a closely-related formulation as a preconditioned block-Lanczos method.
 Relations between both processes are described in detail and we show how the preconditioned block-Lanczos process with two specific right-hand sides can generate structured Krylov bases with SQD systems.
 Our main motivation for developing \TriCG and \TriMR comes from an absence of iterative methods for~\eqref{eq:sqd} that exploit the SQD structure when both $b$ and $c$ are nonzero.